akshaybabloo/GearVR-UnrealEngine4/README.md

 # GearVR-UnrealEngine4
-A simple game using Unreal Engine 4.11.2 for GearVR
+A simple game using Unreal Engine 4.10.* and 4.11.2 for GearVR

 > Note 1: For Mac users make sure you download Java 6 -> [https://support.apple.com/kb/dl1572](https://support.apple.com/kb/dl1572) and Java 7.
+The setup is the same for UnrealEngine 4.11.

 **Table of content**